stuartsierra/component/README.md

 ### Disadvantages of the Component Model

-First and foremost, this framework expects that all parts of an application follow the same pattern.
+First and foremost, this framework works best when all parts of an application follow the same pattern.
 It is not easy to retrofit the component model to an existing application without major refactoring.

-In particular, 'component' assumes that all application state is passed as arguments to the functions that use it.
+In particular, the 'component' code assumes that all application state is passed as arguments to the functions that use it.
 As a result, this framework may not work well with code which relies on global or singleton references.